 Excellence: the unit strives for excellence in all aspects of work

-Safety: to ensure that DPU is a safe place for staff and patients
+Safety: to ensure that Sunbury Theatre and DPU are safe places for staff and patients

-All patients attending Sunbury Day Procedure Unit must be admitted.
-Admissions is divided into specific areas for the various medical specialities and different theatres.
+All patients attending Sunbury Theatre and Day Procedure Unit must be admitted.
+Admissions are divided into specific areas for the various medical specialities and different theatres.
 There is a mixture of both Clerical and nursing staff in the Day Procedure Unit / Admissions area.

 The patient will be met by a member of the nursing team who will monitor the patient from admission to discharge and will make sure that they receive the right care whilst at Western Health.

 Nursing staff will talk with the patient about their medical condition to make sure that nothing has changed significantly since the patient was consented for their procedure.